RedQueenUS/RDK/README.md

 For example, with a componant named `MyComponent`, you can expect this folder `src/components/MyComponent` and it will contain the following files:

-- Default Export:

-    `index.js`

-    For easy importing, this file aliases the default export for the component.
-In most cases, this is the `default` export from `MyComponentContainer.js`

-Stateless Function:
-    MyComponent.js

-    This file should contain a stateless function, consisting primarily of JSX.

-Styling:
-    MyComponent.css

-Redux Container:
-    MyComponentContainer.js

-    This file connects the stateless component with the Redux Store.
-It will consist of: a `mapStateToProps(state, ownProps)` function and a `mapDispatchToProps(dispatch)` function.
-These functions are both connected to Redux through a call to `connect(mapStateToProps, mapDispatchToProps)(statelessComponent)`.

-Reducer & Actions:
-    MyComponentReducer.js

 | Filename | Purpose | Details |
 | --- | --- | --- |
 | `index.js` | Default Export | For easy importing, this file aliases the default export for the component.
 In most cases, this is the `default` export from `MyComponentContainer.js` |